 A teacher cut a biracial girl’s hair without permission.
-Her father, claiming discrimination, is suing for $1 million.
+Her father is suing for $1 million, claiming discrimination.

 “She was crying,” Hoffmeyer told the Associated Press.
 “She was afraid of getting in trouble for getting her hair cut.”

-“I asked what happened and said ‘I thought I told you no child should ever cut your hair,’” he continued.
-“She said ‘but dad, it was the teacher.’
+“I asked what happened and said, ‘I thought I told you no child should ever cut your hair,’ ” he continued.
+“She said, 'But Dad, it was the teacher.’
 The teacher cut her hair to even it out.”

 On July 2, the school board announced the results of a third-party investigation.
 The investigation, the board said, found the employee clearly violated policy by cutting the student’s hair on school property without the parents’ knowledge.